 In this post we will see how to implement Gradient Descent using TensorFlow.

 Next, we will define our variable \(\omega \) and we will initialize it with \(-3 \).
 With the following peace of code we will also define our cost function \(J(\omega) = (\omega – 3)^2 \).

-Then we will define a session as sess and we will run the the init so we will initialize the variable \(\omega \).
-After running init = tf.global_variables_initializer() in a session variables will hold the values we told them to hold when we declared them.
+Then we will define a session as sess and we will run the init so we will initialize the variable \(\omega \).
+After running, init = tf.global_variables_initializer() in a session variable will hold the values we told them to hold when we declared them.

 Here we will print our variable \(\omega \).
 To do that we need to run a session sess once again.
 We can see that we got \(-3.0 \) as we have specified previously.

 Then we will run a single step of gradient descent and print the result.
 We can see that the value of \(\omega \) moved a little bit towards the minimum of our cost function.
 We will also close this session here.

 We can see that, to get the minimum of the cost function, we need to repeat previous steps multiple times.
 This time we will run the tf.Session() within this cell.
 After every iteration of gradient descent, we will save a value of \(\omega \) in a list.

 Next, we will calculate the values of the cost function for the values of \(\omega \) in which we calculated the gradients.

 With the following two lines of code, we will define our cost function in TensorFlow.
 First, we will define a placeholder xx_placeholder where we will feed values of \(\omega \) and then we will define an operation to calculate the cost function.